Can a single person be a foster parent?

 - Flexibility

 If you decide to work and foster, consider whether your job is flexible enough to accommodate fostering responsibilities.
-Some employers are fostering friendly—this means that they offer flexible working and paid time off for training and settling a new child into your home.
+Some employers are fostering-friendly offering flexible work and paid time off.
+This covers training and time to help a new child settle in.

 - Financial Stability

 Foster Carers receive financial support, and in most cases, this will be tax-free.
-Most Carers find the pay is generous enough that they do not need to work alongside fostering.
-However, it is important to understand how much you will be paid and consider how this will impact your finances.
+Most carers find the pay is generous enough that they do not need to work alongside fostering.
+However, you should understand how much you will earn and consider how it will impact your finances.
 Read more about Foster Carer pay and allowances.

 - Support Network